TubTub62/dis_group/README.md

 ##  Prerequisites

-Both types of os requires a Python and PostgreSQL installation
+Both types of os requires a Python and PostgreSQL installation.
+Additionally a profile named postgres is required

 ### Linux